Information about Frugal Photographer and our products.

 Film demands a slower, more contemplative approach.
 If your photography is starting to feel stale, an afternoon with a film camera will bring you back to the basics.

-Film itself is a physical surface, radically modified by chemical reactions, and every film-developer combination is noticeably different in the way it records a scene.
+Film itself is a physical surface, radically modified by chemical reactions during exposure and development.
+Every film-developer combination is noticeably different in the way it records a scene.
 As you get to know your film-developer combination, you will begin to compose, and control lighting, and make processing decisions, that take its characteristics into account.
 This is a very different artistic and intellectual process than applying filters to an image created by your camera's software.

 And last, but hardly least, film photography is a minimalist world.
 You can make gorgeous, deeply moving images with nothing but a pinhole and a shoebox.
-If you want to become an accomplished photographer, you can do that with nothing more than a lens with an adjustable diaphragm and a shutter with adjustable speeds.
+If you want to become an accomplished photographer, all you really need is a lens with an adjustable diaphragm and a shutter with adjustable speeds.
 Learning to read a light meter, set an aperture for the depth of field you want, and then select a shutter speed that will give you good shadow detail, seems complex until you compare it to the mind-numbing wizardry it takes to learn all the controls on a digital camera (not to mention the next step, which is that world of wonders called Photoshop).
 Minimalism is not the be-all and end-all of artistic endeavor, by any means — only the hardiest of wedding photographers is going to shoot weddings on film — but it is a very useful way of focusing on the roots of the art.

 Almost all orders are shipped from Nampa, Idaho.
-Domestic US orders are shipped by Federal Express or the U.S. Post Office.
+Domestic US orders are shipped by Priority Mail.

 If I have what you need in stock in Calgary, local pickup can usually be arranged if I'm in town.
 I enjoy meeting my Calgary customers.